 Another aspect that sets this trading network apart from the others, is the fact that they advertise no conflicts of interest whatsoever.
-They are not associated with any Forex brokerage, or asset manager.
+They are not associated with any Forex brokerage or asset manager.
 Traders can link their current brokerage account to this network, and they don’t have to sign up with a new brokerage to do so.
-This is very different from any copyFX which is owned by brokerage companies, which requires from traders to register through them.
+This is very different from any copyFX which is owned by brokerage companies, which requires traders to register through them.
 This is certainly a different proposition to what we’ve seen thus far.

 - Type: Signal Copying

 - Price: Fee Model

 While many copy trade services have a fixed commission, the FX Junction service gives the signal provider the option to choose their own fee model.
 Signal providers are able to charge traders on a monthly basis, on a per-trade basis or per lot basis, or all of them simultaneously.
 The majority of the most followed signal providers are charging anywhere between $10-$20 per subscription while offering a 14-day trial.

 These types of rates give traders flexibility on both ends, as they can decide whether or not they want to choose a rate based on their comfort level with a specific Signal Provider.

 The fee structure is quite favorable to Signal Providers who retail 70% of paid commissions - increasing to 80% for commissions paid by Copy Traders referred to FX Junction by them.

 Another interesting and distinguishing feature is that FX Junction users can link their existing MetaTrader accounts and thus are not forced to open a new account with unfavorable terms with the vendor selected broker or brokers.
 In addition to that, all account connections are hosted by FX Junction, meaning the user doesn’t need to spend additional money on VPS or similar services to keep their terminals running.
 Once connected, everything is taken care of on the provider’s side.